Employment at FAM

 The ideal candidate will have:

-- Minimum two years grassroots organizing experience preferred.
+- Minimum two years experience in grassroots or union organizing strongly preferred.

 - Highly self-motivated, self-sufficient, and self-directed, yet comfortable taking direction and working as part of a team.
 The ability to prioritize and manage multiple tasks and to complete assigned projects under deadlines is critical.